asavinov/bistro/README.md

 );
 counts.setDefaultValue(0.0); // It will be used as an initial value
 ```
 Here the `link` column maps elements of the "EVENTS" table to elements of the "THINGS" table, and hence an element of "THINGS" (where we define the accumulate column) is a group of all elements of "EVENTS" which reference it via this column.
-For each element of the "EVENTS", the specified accumulate function will be called and its result stored in the column output.
+For each element of "EVENTS", the specified accumulate function will be called and its result stored in the column output.
 Thus the accumulate function will be called as many times for each input of "THINGS", as it has facts that map to it.

 ### Numeric accumulation